-Egyptian walking onions, also called tree onions, belong to the allium genus.
+Egyptian walking onions, also called tree onions, perennial onions, winter onions, or just walking onions belong to the allium genus, Allium proliferum.

 They prefer growing in full sun, are extremely hardy and easy to grow.
 I find these onions are fascinating to grow in the garden.
 They are one of the first plants to poke through the ground in the spring.
 At the top of each stem a small bulb starts to grow.
 From this develops the onion for next year.
 When the plant gets top heavy the stem bends over and the little onions plant themselves into the ground.